 - Provide resources and support for family members

-Help family members learn to cope with effects of client’s disorder and develop effective communication skills.
+Help family members learn to cope with the effects of the client’s disorder and develop effective communication skills.

 Cornell Note-Taking System Instructions: